Discover Maddens Falls in Dharawal National Park

 Maddens Falls Walk

-Most of the track consists of a raised walkway, designed to protect the sensitive swamp vegetation underneath the walking path.
+Most of the track is a raised walkway, thoughtfully designed to protect the delicate swamp vegetation beneath.

 Viewing platform at Maddens Falls